 4. Change the legs on your furniture

-One of the reasons Scandinavian and Mid-century styles are so enduring, is because they make a room feel more spacious.
+One of the reasons Scandinavian and Mid-century styles are so enduring is that they make a room feel more spacious.
 A feature of these styles is that they are raised off the floor.
-Having legs on your furniture lets you see more floor space, and according to Feng Shui, also helps the energy in a room flow better.
+Having legs on your furniture lets you see more floor space, which according to Feng Shui, also helps the energy in a room flow better.
 With a better flow, you feel lighter, right.
 Makes sense to me.